Face 2 Face Workshops

 Explore solid felt forms of spheres, discs, barrels, cones, hoops and cords.
 Learn graceful connection techniques for wet felting these basic forms together to make more complex clasps, hinges, and undulating cords applicable for adornment, wearable closures and/or sculptural elements.
 Learn the appropriate tension and crosshatched preparation for dry wrapping and needle felting when preparing solid forms for wet felting.
 This technical sequence provides ample air space for shrinkage resulting in well-integrated surfaces that won’t pill!
 Additionally, explore the integration of partially felted shapes in the dry preparation to create more geometric forms by providing specific areas of greater felt density.

-*Intermediate & Advanced | suggested time: 3 day course
+*All levels | suggested time: 4 day course

-Intermediate & Advanced | suggested time: 4 days
+*Intermediate & Advanced | suggested time: 4-5 day course